kpranjal2047/LSH-IR/README.md

+## About this application
+This application finds similar documents to a query doc present in the corpus.
+This application uses Locality Sensitive Hashing technique to find the similar documents.

 ## Using the application

 The entire functionality of the application has been integrated into one file, main.py, for ease of use.